 Businesses require the allocation of both incomes and expenses to the same accounting period.
-However, there are often instances when the expenses and revenues do not occur or business does not receive them in a financial year.
-Therefore, to properly record them in the accounting books, businesses use accounting concepts such as accrual and deferral.
-Often, there is confusion among users over the use of both these terms, and thus, they use it interchangeably.
+However, there are often instances when the expenses and revenues do not occur, or the business does not receive them in a financial year.
+Therefore, businesses use accounting concepts such as accrual and deferral to properly record them in the accounting books.
+Often, there is confusion among users over the use of both these terms, and thus, they use them interchangeably.
 However, both these terms are very different from each other.
 Therefore, to better understand the two terms, we need to look at the differences between accrual vs deferral.

 Accrual vs Deferral – Meaning

 Both these terms are useful in the expense and revenue recognition policy of a business.
 Basically, these are adjusting entries that help a business to adjust their books to give a true financial picture of a company.
 In simple words, both these concepts come into use when there is a time gap between the actual realization and reporting of the revenue and expenses.
 Or, we can say accrual occurs before a receipt or payment, while deferral occurs after a receipt or payment.